eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ### Concurrent scavenge partial GC cycle (non-default)

-When concurrent scavenge mode is enabled, the partial GC cycle is run as a[concurrent scavenge cycle](gc.md#concurrent-scavenge).
+When concurrent scavenge mode is enabled, the partial GC cycle is run as a [concurrent scavenge cycle](gc.md#concurrent-scavenge).
 When this mode is enabled, the scavenge partial GC cycle is divided into increments to enable part of the cycle to run in parallel to running application threads.
 Specifically, the cycle is divided into 3 GC increments as defined in the following table:

 |GC Operation | GC increment | STW or concurrent| XML element of GC increment          | Details                                                                   |
 |-------------|--------------|-------------------------------|--------------------------------------|---------------------------------------------------------------------------|